Online LLM watermark detection via e-processes: E-processes for watermarks

 \subsection{Online test with e-processes}

+As explained in Section \ref{sec:formulation}, there is no feasible way to directly construct e-values and e-processes to optimize their power against the alternative hypothesis without knowing the NTP.
+Here we present a methodology, which, although not optimal in the sense of \eqref{eq:opt-e}, essentially covers all useful e-processes for the testing problem in Assumption \ref{assm:Y}.

 We first introduce (p-to-e) calibrators \citep{vovk2021values}, which convert p-values into e-values.
 A \textit{calibrator} is a decreasing function $f:[0,1]\to\R_+$ satisfying $\int_0^1 f(p)\d p=1$.
-Although sometimes only $\int_0^1 f(p)\d p\le 1$ is required, it is without loss of generality to consider only those with $ \int_0^1 f(p)\d p= 1 $.
+Although in some literature only $\int_0^1 f(p)\d p\le 1$ is required, it is without loss of generality to consider only those with $ \int_0^1 f(p)\d p= 1 $ because a large e-value is better for the test.

 To use calibrators in an online testing framework, we need random calibrators.
 For $t\in \TP$, let $\Phi_t$ be the set of all random functions $f_t:[0,1]\to \R_+$ such that \begin{enumerate}[(a)] \item $f_t$ is determined by $Y_1,\dots,Y_{t-1}$ (that is, $f_t$ is predictable); \item $f_t$ is a calibrator for all realizations of $Y_1,\dots,Y_{t-1}$. \end{enumerate} In other words, $\Phi_t$ is the set of all predictable calibrators at time $t$.
 We consider the e-process $M=(M_t)_{t\in \T}$ defined by